hantsy/javaee8-by-example-gitbook/cdi-se.md

 }
 ```

-You can utilize Weld APIs to modify beans.
+You can utilize Weld APIs to modify beans in the CDI container lifecycle.

 ```java
 @Test(expected = UnsatisfiedResolutionException.class)